-The Group has continued to progress with preliminary design and planning works for the development in anticipation of applying for structure plan approval later this year.
+The Group has continued to progress with preliminary the design and planning for the development in anticipation of applying for a structure plan approval in the year ending 30 June 2020.

 Consistent with the Group's strategy, rental income is being generated from the leased property whilst development planning is being undertaken.